The quick answer

 Yes, with patience.
 A 90-episode romance series roughly shakes out like this if you pay nothing:

-- Episodes 1-3 are free on day one.
+- The opening episodes are free on day one.

-- Daily free coins unlock 3-5 episodes per day.
-You'll finish the series in ~20 days.
+- Daily free coins unlock a few episodes per day.
+You'll finish the series over a couple of weeks.

 - Add rewarded ads and you can speed that up to ~12-15 days.